Why Discovery Should Be Voice-First in AI Projects

 1. Natural Expression

 People speak more freely than they type.
-They share details, context, and stories that often never make it into a form field.
-This creates a far richer dataset for understanding needs.
+They share details, context, and stories that forms never capture.

 3. Deeper Context